rems-project/archsem/README.md

     concurency models
   - `CandidateExecution.v` The definition of candidate executions for weak memory model
 - `ArchSemArm` The Armv9-A instantiation of the library.
-This includes
+This includes;
   - A sequential operational model (`ArmSeqModel.v`)
   - A User-mode promising model (`UMPromising.v`), similar to [the PLDI19 paper](https://sf.snu.ac.kr/publications/promising-arm-riscv.pdf)
   - A very WIP VMSA promising model (`VMPromising.v`)
   - A User-mode axiomatic model (`UMArm.v`)
   - An SC model for Arm (`UMSeqArm.v`) that is unsound for >1 thread
   - The VMSA model from [the ESOP22 paper](https://www.cl.cam.ac.uk/~pes20/iflat/top-extended.pdf) (`VMSA22Arm.v`)
 - `ArchSemRiscV` The RISC-V instantiation of the library.
-This is barebones for now, but will be improved upon later
+This includes:
+  - A User-mode axiomatic model (`UMAxRiscV.v`)
 - `Extraction` contains machinery to extract the code to OCaml, for now it is mainly use to check that the code _can_ be extracted rather than as an actually usable OCaml library